 Where is safe to swim in Cape Verde?

-Are sharks common in Cape Verde?
+Are there sharks in Cape Verde?

 Are there jellyfish in Cape Verde?